Yuki44/SendCodeChatApp/README.md

 # Send Code Chat App

-Android (Java) simple chat application based on firebase.
-This simple chat app includes Google and Facebook authentication, the possibility to join and create chat rooms.
+Simple android chat application based on firebase.
+It includes Google and Facebook authentication, and the possibility to create and join chat rooms with friends, family or colleagues.

 Includes:
-Splash Screen
+- Splash Screen
-Login Screen
+- Login Screen
-Push Functionality
-Chatrooms & the ability to send and receive messages from authenticated users
+- Chatrooms & the ability to send and receive messages from authenticated users
+- SOON: Push functionality

+## Start

+I have deleted google-services.json.

+> Make a firebase app on the firebase console app

+> Change Authorization key with your key for firebase project

+> To start working with this project add your Google services json

+## Demo

+Photos / GIF very soon

-# Target Version
+## Target Version

-Minimum version Android 5.0 (Lollipop)
+- Minimum version Android 5.0 (Lollipop)
-Currently targeting Android 10 (Q)
+- Currently targeting Android 10 (Q)

+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.